 "We knew that Ferrari is strong but not this much.
 It is exaggerating".

 "We did a technical meeting that lasted an hour.
-The goal was to see the weak areas of the F2004 car and where to improve it".
+The goal was to analyse the weak areas of the F2004 car and where to improve it".

 What did you discover?

-Reading between the lines: we did not find anything but we are still continuing to work and improve.
-This is Ferrari’s philosophy which allowed for four consecutive winning years.
+In other words, we did not find anything but we are still continuing to work and improve.
+This is Ferrari's philosophy.
+Jean Todt explains in details:

 "We told Michael to slow the pace down.
 The aim was the 1-2 finish and not lapping our rivals".